rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

--   Extend model analysis to popan models and all parameters.

--   Change to log-normal CI's for population parameters.
+-   Change outputs to compare population size estimates and true values, rather than expected values.

 -   Include expected final population size in inputs and update selected value so that it doesn't include survey in 2020.